Kreyren/Gitpod-OpenShift/README.md

 # Gitpod-OpenShift

+This repository is made as a PoC to deploy gitpod (theia-based online IDE with linux terminal) on OpenShift kubernetes.

+### Checklist
-- [ ] Deploy gitpod on OpenShift from a linux terminal
+- [ ] Deploy gitpod on OpenShift from a terminal using any shell on any OS
-  - [ ] Create a cluster on demand
+  - [ ] Create a cluster